 Marital/couples counseling treatment modalities refer to various therapeutic approaches used to help couples resolve conflicts, improve communication, and strengthen their relationship.
 These modalities can include cognitive-behavioral therapy, emotionally focused therapy, solution-focused therapy, and integrative approaches.
 The goal of these treatments is to help couples identify and address underlying issues and develop healthy relationship dynamics.

-Motivational Interviewing (MI) in addiction treatment is a client-centered counseling approach designed to enhance an individual's intrinsic motivation to change.
-By addressing ambivalence and tapping into personal values, MI fosters meaningful conversations about substance use and promotes commitment to recovery-focused goals.
+Motivational Interviewing (MI) is a client-centered counseling approach designed to enhance an individual's intrinsic motivation to change by exploring and resolving ambivalence.
+Through empathetic engagement and evoking personal reasons for change, MI helps individuals recognize the negative consequences of their substance use and empowers them to take steps toward recovery.

 Treatment for other addiction disorder:

 Treatment for other addiction disorders typically involve a combination of therapy and medication.
 This may include individual therapy, group therapy, and behavioral therapy.
 Medications may be prescribed to help manage symptoms and reduce cravings.
 Additionally, support groups and aftercare programs can be beneficial in maintaining recovery and preventing relapse.
 The treatment modality should be tailored to the individual's specific needs and circumstances.